basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 hash on the key to generate a 128-bit identifier, which is used to determine the storage nodes that are responsible for serving the key.

->Riak concatenates the bucket with the key and runs it through the SHA1 hash to generate a 160 bit identifier which is then used to determine where in the database each datum is stored.
-Riak treats data as an opaque binary, thus enabling users to store virtually anything.
+>Riak KV concatenates the bucket with the key and runs it through the SHA1 hash to generate a 160 bit identifier which is then used to determine where in the database each datum is stored.
+Riak KV treats data as an opaque binary, thus enabling users to store virtually anything.

 ### 4.2 Partitioning Algorithm